Skip to main content

 When you restrict certain behaviors through policy configuration, you are telling rl-secure that these behaviors are not in line with the expected functionalities of the software and should therefore raise a warning or even fail the build.

 Behaviors in the policy configuration must be specified either by their unique IDs or by the category they belong to.
-To target a specific behavior, you must provide its full ID (for example, BH12858) that can be copied directly from the analysis reports.
-To target all behaviors that belong to the same category, you can either copy the category name from the full list or directly from the Behaviors page of analysis reports.
+To target a specific behavior, you must provide its full ID (for example, BH12858).
+You can copy the behavior ID directly from the analysis reports, or from the full list of behaviors in the reference documentation.
+To target all behaviors that belong to the same category, you can either copy the category name from the full list of categories or directly from the Behaviors page of analysis reports.

 Therefore, you can modify policy configuration files to restrict the following: